-- Consider use of sub-irrigation to keep leaves dry.
+- Consider use of sub-irrigation or bottom watering to keep leaves dry.

 - If fungicides are used, they need to be applied preventatively on a regular schedule, before plants are infected.
 If contact fungicides are used, thorough coverage is needed to the underside of the leaves.

 - If you see symptoms of downy mildew, immediately destroy the infected plants, clean and sanitize the greenhouse.

 - After you discard the infected plants, protect adjacent plants with fungicides.

 - Plan on planting and harvesting basil early.

 For Garden Retailers: Dr. Meg McGrath, Cornell University suggests encouraging home gardeners to grow some plants in containers that can be brought inside when humidity outside is high (overnight and on rainy days).
 The pathogen needs at least 85% humidity to be able to infect.